K-and-R/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Glossary.md

     - A term the describes an electronic signal sent as binary digits (1's and 0's).
 Any device that uses an electronic signal of 1's and 0's can be described as `digital`.

+* `Directory`

+    - A location for storing files on a computer.
+Sometimes referred as a `folder`.
+However, the proper term is `directory`.
+On any computer system, there are only files and directories that hold files.
+In fact, a directory is a really only another type of file, a file that groups files.

+* `Disc`

+    - A medium that stores data.
+Usually, this medium is physical, but it doesn't have to be.
+The `hard disc` on the computer is just that, a solid piece of metal shaped like a disc.
+It stores information using a magnetic field.
+There are also portable discs, often referred to as "floppy discs".
+    These are not much used today having been superceded by usb storage devices (flash drives).

+* `Display`

+    - A device used for viewing images or text.
+Also sometimes referred to as a `monitor` or `screen`.

+* `Div`

+    - An HTML element that divides the HTML page into sections.
+Designated with the `<div>` tag.

+* `Divide By Zero`

+    - In mathematics, the division of a given value by zero results in a meaningless statement.
+Anything divided by 0 is itself.
+Therefore, the quotient of dividing by 0 is always the value itself.
+So, why implement the operation in the first place?
+The answer is that sometimes the end result of multiple computations may, by chance, result in division by zero.
+Computers don't care for this.
+The program running will either throw an error message or simply cease to operate (crash).

+* `Django`

+    - A framework from the Django Software Foundation that makes the creation of database-driven websites easier.
+The framework has a large number of features to assist the in the creation of database-driven websites.

+* `D-Link`

+    - Founded in 1986, D-Link manufactures network equipment such as adapters, switches, firewalls, cameras, and other related equipment.

+* `DLL`

+    - Dynamic Linked Library.
+DLL files are basically a pool of different resources that are used in many different programs running on Microsoft Windows.
+For example, the files used to print a document would be included in a Dynamic Linked Library.
+Since there are probably several different programs that need to print a file, the DLL is made available to all of them.
+By doing it this way, programmers don't have to write the code for routine tasks everytime they want that task performed.